ilifu/ilifu_user_docs/docs/tech_docs/software_environments.md

 ### Building your own container

 In order to build containers a user requires root access on the system where the container is being built.
-Therefore, users cannot build containers directly on the Ilifu system.
-However, containers can be built in an environment where a user has root access, and then the container can be moved to the Ilifu system where it can be utilized.
+Therefore, users cannot build containers directly on the ilifu system.
+However, containers can be built in an environment where a user has root access, and then the container can be moved to the ilifu system where it can be utilized.

 There are several ways a user can build a container, including: creating a sandbox, building from a Docker image, building from the Singularity hub, building from an existing Singularity container or through a recipe or definition file .
 Additional information for building containers can be found at the [Singularity website](https://www.sylabs.io/guides/3.0/user-guide/build_a_container.html#).

-The recommended way to build a container for the Ilifu system is through using a recipe.
+The recommended way to build a container for the ilifu system is through using a recipe.
 A recipe allows for reproducability of the container environment and allows for containers to be more easily referenced in research publications.
 Recipes define the way a container is built, which OS system is abstracted from within the container, and what files, libraries, packages and environmental variables and dependencies are included in the container.

 Here is an example of the PINK container recipe, the recipe file is called `pink.def`: